aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-stored-in-liferay/_index.md

    - IdentityModel
    - Aspose.Words

-### Add document files to compare
+### Add Document Files to Compare

-Create folder "Docs" in the project and add files "DocumentA.docx" and "DocumentA.docx".
+Create a "Docs" folder in the project and add the files "DocumentA.docx" and "DocumentA.docx".

-### Add Json model classes for REST API processing
+### Add JSON Model Classes for REST API Processing

-Create folder "JsonModel" in the project.
+Create a folder "JsonModel" in the project.
 Create a file "DownloadResponse.cs" in the project and fill it with the following content:

 **.NET**
 {{< highlight csharp >}}